 - Practice as much as You Can

-This is the most important step in order to score more than the average PSAT scores.
+This is the most important step.
 It is important that you practice as much as you can in order to gain confidence and familiarize yourself with the pattern of the test.
 Try to take the test under test conditions.
-Track the time you spend in each question or section, and adhere to the time limit.
+Track the time you spend in each question or section and adhere to the time limit.

 - Think Positive

 Preparing for any standardized test requires effort that is an amalgamation of all of the points mentioned above.
-Most of all, it is your individual effort that will help you to gain more than average PSAT scores in the PSAT test.
-Because the PSAT scores are an indicator of your SAT test scores, it is important that you prepare diligently in order to score high.
+Most of all, it is your individual effort that will help you to gain high scores in the test.
+Because these marks are an indicator of your SAT test scores, it is important that you prepare diligently in order to score high.